What Is the First Rule of Landscaping?

 Selecting the Right Plants for Your Landscape

 Choosing the right plants is crucial to ensuring a flourishing landscape.
 Start by selecting species that are native to your area or well-suited to the climate, sunlight, and water availability.
 For arid climates, drought-tolerant plants like lavender or agave are ideal, while cooler, wetter regions may require moisture-loving plants like hostas or ferns.
 It’s also essential to consider the mature size of plants to avoid overcrowding in the future.
 Choosing the right plants based on your region's specific conditions not only creates a thriving landscape but also minimizes water usage and maintenance over time.
+Many homeowners consult a landscaping service or

 Understanding Soil Composition for Plant Success